 So, to be clear, you’re washing the car windows LAST.
 When you finish washing the car exterior, then you go and clean the outside windows.

-The same is for the interior, after finishing it, then you can proceed to clean the inside car windows.
+The same is for the interior.
+After finishing it, you can clean the inside car windows.

 Before you start cleaning your windows, be sure to park your car somewhere in SHADE.
 Don’t ever work in direct sunlight.